wanprabu/wanprabu.github.io/_pages/about.md

 permalink: /
 title: "About Me"
 author_profile: true
-excerpt: "Academic page of Wahyu Andy who working as a PhD student in Industrial Engineering - excerpt"
+excerpt: "Academic page of Wahyu Andy, PhD student in Industrial Engineering at UiT The Arctic University of Norway"
 redirect_from:
   - /about/
   - /about.html